Upstash vs Neon for Solo Developers

 Upstash provides serverless Redis, Kafka, QStash (HTTP message queue), and Vector (vector database for AI).
 Their Redis service works over HTTP, making it one of the few data stores that runs natively on edge runtimes like Cloudflare Workers and Vercel Edge Functions.

 The pay-per-request model means zero cost when your application is idle.
-You pay for actual commands executed, starting from the free tier of 10,000 commands per day.
+You pay for actual commands executed, starting from the free tier of 500K commands per month with 256 MB of storage and 10 GB of monthly bandwidth.
 This makes Upstash extremely cost-efficient for side projects and early-stage products where traffic is inconsistent.

 Typical use cases include caching, session storage, rate limiting, leaderboards, real-time counters, and job queues.